jrequizo/chatapp/README.md

 The purpose of this project is to explore web technologies and refine our development process in lead-up to developing an MVP for Mera Technology.

-This project requires the following to enable it to run:
+# Dependencies

-### Dependencies
+This project requires the following dependencies:
 - [Nodejs14 or higher](https://nodejs.org/en/download/)
 - [gcloud CLI](https://cloud.google.com/sdk/docs/install)